 “It was interesting to hear from the design team and to appreciate the desire to make these clinical spaces so much more acceptable to those future patients who will be the same as we have always been – worried, fearful and craving friendly support and reassurance,” said Edwina.

-She added: “Having spent many hours in Bexley Wing at St James’s Hospital its atrium is a most pleasing space with interesting art work, mixed seating, a cafe with a terrace and some greenery – all helping to provide some semblance of normality.”
+“Having spent many hours in Bexley Wing at St James’s Hospital its atrium is a most pleasing space with interesting art work, mixed seating, a cafe with a terrace and some greenery – all helping to provide some semblance of normality.”